ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/sarsaeroth/CVE-2023-4863-POC](https://github.com/sarsaeroth/CVE-2023-4863-POC) :  ![starts](https://img.shields.io/github/stars/sarsaeroth/CVE-2023-4863-POC.svg) ![forks](https://img.shields.io/github/forks/sarsaeroth/CVE-2023-4863-POC.svg)

 ## CVE-2023-4813
- A flaw was found in glibc.
+ A flaw has been identified in glibc.
 In an uncommon situation, the gaih_inet function may use memory that has been freed, resulting in an application crash.
 This issue is only exploitable when the getaddrinfo function is called and the hosts database in /etc/nsswitch.conf is configured with SUCCESS=continue or SUCCESS=merge.